Courses offered in 2021-2022 and Summer Session 2022 (tentative) are listed in the table below.

 About the PSEO program

-For more information about PSEO, begin by contacting the college admission office to discuss the enrollment process and admission requirements.
+If you are interested in PSEO, begin by contacting the college admission office to discuss the enrollment process and admission requirements.
 Also speak to your MNOHS counselor.
-MNOHS will provide information about PSEO to all students and their families by March 1, every year.
+MNOHS will provide information about PSEO to all enrolled students and their families by March 1, every year.
 MNOHS students must notify their MNOHS counselor by May 30 if they want to participate in PSEO for the following school year.
-Current information about the PSEO program can also be found on the Minnesota Department of Education’s Postsecondary Enrollment Options (PSEO) webpage.